obrobrio2000/Samsung-Quick-Share-4-All/README.md

 https://user-images.githubusercontent.com/62136803/137240369-9c77621b-19ea-4893-9c69-e9b03747d89e.mp4

 ## Disclaimer
 Keep in mind that Samsung could fix this any time.
 So, if it doesn't work, probably they have fixed it.
-However, as of 11/7/2021, I can confirm that it works perfectly (doesn't display the unsupported device error and file sharing works both sending and receiving).
+However, as of 11/7/2021, I can confirm that it works perfectly (doesn't display the unsupported device error and file sharing works both sending and receiving), tested on Lenovo Yoga C940 with Intel Core i7-1065G7 and Intel AX201 wireless adapter.
 Also, I'm not responsible for any loss or damage.

 ## XDA thread [here](https://forum.xda-developers.com/t/samsung-quick-share-4-all-use-it-on-non-samsung-pcs.4347077/)